Published on June 8th, 2023 and Updated on November 26th, 2025

 - Terconazole

-Apart from the well-known pregnancy no-nos—like smoking tobacco—there are several other practices and substances to steer clear of, some of which may not be as obvious.
+Apart from the well-known pregnancy no-nos—like smoking tobacco—there are several other things you should avoid in early pregnancy , some of which may not be as obvious.
 These include:

 - Cleaning the litter box – Cuddling up with your kitten can be another sweet way to unwind while you’re pregnant.
 But if you live with a partner, pal, or family member, see if they can take care of the litter box.
 Cat excrement may contain parasites that can pose a danger to your baby in-utero.
 Exposure to these parasites may heighten the risk of: